dariusk/rapbot/howitworks.md

+For an in-depth look at how RapBot works, [check out this blog post](http://weblog.bocoup.com/making-a-rapbot/).

-Here's how it works.
-This runs in node.js (server-side JavaScript) and uses the [Wordnik API](http://developer.wordnik.com) to pick out random words, parts of speech, and associated rhymes.
+TLDR: This runs in node.js (server-side JavaScript) and uses the [Wordnik API](http://developer.wordnik.com) to pick out random words, parts of speech, and associated rhymes.
 The basic algorithm is:

 * Get a random word and its part of speech.
 Get a 'line' for that word based on the part of speech.
 For example if it's a noun, it'll pick from a bunch of noun lines, like "I'm the illest MC to ever rock the [noun]"
 * Once I have that first word, get a list of words that rhyme with it.
 (Wordnik is sort of inconsistent on this.)